-• Advanced Language Courses

-All INST majors are required to complete at least six credit hours of language instruction in a world language at the 3000-level or higher.
-All students graduating with an INST major in 2023-2024 have fulfilled this requirement.
+- Advanced Language Courses - All INST majors are required to complete at least six credit hours of language instruction in a world language at the 3000-level or higher.
+Thus, students demonstrate linguistic mastery and intercultural competence amongst at least two languages/cultures.
+All students graduating with an INST major in 2024-2025 have fulfilled this requirement.